woutersf/requestador/README.md

 # Requestador #

 ## Intro ##
-Sometimes you need POSTs to be GET's, POST to becom seocket messages or just listen on an amqp queue an put that stuff out there (POST/GET/socket)
+Sometimes you need POSTs to be GET's, POST to become socket messages or just listen on an amqp queue an put that stuff out there (POST/GET/socket)

 This is what Requestador does for you.